Aryan-1701/Anti-Phishing-Awareness-Detection-Suite-APADS-/README.md

 Important Steps to Use

 1. Clone the Repository

-2. git clone <repository-url>
+git clone <repository-url>
 cd APADS

-3. Install Dependencies
+2. Install Dependencies
 Ensure Python 3.x is installed, then install required libraries: pip install -r requirements.txt

-4. Set Up Folders
+3. Set Up Folders
 Place sample .eml emails in the email_detector/test_emails folder.
 Ensure a reports folder exists in the email_detector directory to save analysis outputs.

-5. Run Modules
-Email Detector
-python email_detector/main.py
+4. Run Launcher GUI
+The launcher provides a unified interface to run all modules: python launcher_gui/launcher.py

+From the launcher, you can start:

-Analyzes emails and generates a JSON report.
+Email Detector – analyzes emails and generates JSON reports.

-URL Analyzer
-python url_analyzer/main.py
-Checks suspicious links for potential phishing.
+URL Analyzer – checks suspicious links for potential phishing.

-Dashboard
-python dashboard/app.py
-Displays phishing analysis results and simulations in a web interface.
+Dashboard – displays phishing analysis results and simulations in a web interface.

 View Reports

 Generated reports are stored in the reports folder.
 Open the JSON files for detailed insights.

-Run Launcher GUI (Optional)
-python launcher_gui/launcher.py
-Provides a unified interface to run all modules and visualize outputs.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Advantages: